DanilNezhdanov/navixy-api/docs/backend-api/resources/commons/report/report_tracker.md

 description: User reports allow acquiring all-round statistics and analytics.
 The summary data can be shown in various perspectives, in tables and graphs.Contains API calls to interact with tracker reports.
 ---

-# Report tracker
+# Report Tracker

-User reports allow acquiring all-round statistics and analytics.
-The summary data can be shown in various perspectives, in tables and graphs.Contains API calls to interact with tracker reports.
+User reports enable comprehensive statistics and analytics, presenting summary data in various perspectives through tables and graphs.
+This section details API calls to interact with tracker reports.

-Find information on obtaining data from report in our [how-tos](../../../how-to/how-to-obtain-information-from-report.md).
+For information on how to obtain data from reports, refer to the [guide](../../../guides/data-retrieval/obtain-reports.md).

 ## API actions